 - Mansard – This is a French-style residential roof with four double sloped sides that meet to form a low-pitched roof in the middle.

 - Gambrel – Commonly known as a barn-style, a gambrel roof has a lower slope that is almost vertical and a gentler upper slope, giving the classic barn look.

 - Saltbox– A saltbox roof is a colonial, or cape-style with a flat residential roof with a slight slope on one side while the other side appears more like a “lean-to” structure.

 - Butterfly – This is a dramatic, V-shaped option that has two raised wings that meet in a valley.

 - Bonnet – A bonnet is like a reverse Mansard.
 They have a double slope, but the upper slope has less of a pitch on a bonnet roof.
 They are more common in the southern region of the United States.

 - Sawtooth – This is a more complicated design where multiple slopes are set at the same angle so that it holds the appearance of a serrated blade.

-- Pyramid – Pyramid roofs are shaped like a pyramid, commonly used in hurricane or windstorm-prone areas, since they are extremely wind resistant.
+- Pyramid – The pyramid style is shaped like a pyramid, commonly used in hurricane or windstorm-prone areas since they are extremely wind resistant.

-- Dome – A dome roof is an inverted bowl shape that is both striking and memorable in residential design.
+- Dome – Dome residential roofing is an inverted bowl shape that is both striking and memorable in residential design.

 - Skillion – This is basically a sophisticated lean-to design with a single-angled sloped side.